angulartics/angulartics/README.md

 ## Playing around

+### Opt-out settings

+When working on a global product there are many countries who by default require the opt-out functionality of all analytics and tracking.
+These opt out settings are meant to adi with that.
+The developer mode simply cripples the library where as this actually disables the tracking so it can be turned on and off.

+    // $analytics.setOptOut(boolean Optout);
+    // To opt out
+    $analytics.setOptOut(true);

+    // To opt in
+    $analytics.setOptOut(false);

+    // To get opt out state
+    $analytics.getOptOut(); // Returns true or false

 ### Disabling virtual pageview tracking

 If you want to keep pageview tracking for its traditional meaning (whole page visits only), set virtualPageviews to false: